 Published Book Reviews

-Find below excerpts from two reviews written by distinguished harpsichordists.
+Please find below excerpts from two reviews written by distinguished harpsichordists.

 Menno van Delft inĀ The British Clavichord Society Newsletter, No.44, June 2009: